lintonye/lintonye/react-course-for-designers.md

 I've got some initial ideas [here](https://trello.com/b/E7lYUXqZ/react-for-designers), but let me know what you think!

 ## Who will teach the course?
 Me for now.
 I'm a developer and I'm learning design as well.
 I've been working on mobile since 2007 and React Native since 2015.
-I create a [course](https://teamtreehouse.com/library/animations-and-transitions) on Android animation at Treehouse, and a course on Material Design with React Native on Lynda (in production).
+I've created a [course](https://teamtreehouse.com/library/animations-and-transitions) on Android animation at Treehouse, and a course on Material Design with React Native on Lynda (in production).
 I also contribute to [React Navigation](https://github.com/react-community/react-navigation) project.

 Thanks a lot for your interest!